Rent Arrears – Landlord’s Rights06-01-2020 | Financial

 So, your tenant is behind on their rent and you haven’t been able to get a hold of them to ask them why.
 Don’t jump to conclusions; it’s important to remember that there may be many good reasons why your tenant hasn’t paid their rent.
 It could just be down to simple forgetfulness.
 Life gets the better of people sometimes and things can fall to the wayside.
 They might just need a gentle nudge.
 Perhaps they’re having temporary cash flow problems, in which case you might be able to work with them to set up an alternative plan for paying the rent that relieves the pressure a little and works for both parties, such as paying in smaller instalments.

-There could be more significant personal issues that have gotten in the way, such as losing their job, a bereavement, they may have split up from or had a disagreement with a partner or joint tenant or could be suffering from a physical or mental illness, such as anxiety or depression.
+There could be more significant personal issues that have gotten in the way, such as losing their job, a bereavement, they may have split up with or had a disagreement with a partner or joint tenant or be experiencing a physical or mental illness.
 Try and reach out to speak to your tenant before taking any drastic action against them.
 Of course, it could just be that you’ve landed yourself a difficult tenant who doesn’t want to pay their rent.
 Some tenants may think that they can legally withhold rent if they are unhappy about the condition of the property or waiting for repairs to be made.
 Of course, this is illegal and will put them at risk of eviction.
 That being said, it’s important to try and maintain a strong rapport with your tenants and a good line of communication to avoid this kind of reaction when things don’t go quite right within the property.

 What should I do if a tenant hasn’t paid their rent?